For Your Information and

 Solidarity, when it is not linked to love, does not interest us.
 And, when it is linked to love, it is halfway to Love, it is not destiny.
 It is imperfect because it is not necessarily synonymous with love:

 • Remember: Love is about giving and sharing.
+Solidarity is about agreeing on a common

+behavior for a common purpose.
 Solidarity is neither good nor bad in itself until the means and

 purpose are defined.